box-project/box/doc/configuration.md

 ## Metadata (`metadata`)

+!!! warning

+    The metadata setting has been deprecated as of Box 4.6.0.
+See [#1152].

 The metadata (`any` default none) setting can be any value.
 This value will be stored as metadata that can be retrieved from the built PHAR ([Phar::getMetadata()][phar.getmetadata]).